 Scientifically minded folk will be inclined to explain the events of that day as a meteorological phenomenon.
-Sunlight reflecting on ice crystals suspended high in the sky are a cause of 22° halos.
+Sunlight reflecting on ice crystals suspended high in the sky is a cause of 22° halos.
 The halo-like circles of light, also known as sun halos, occur most frequently in winter.

 13 May 2011 was a warm spring day.
-Many of the pilgrims gathered in Fatima were carrying umbrellas or wearing hats to shield themselves from the sun’s rays during the outdoor mass.
+Many of the pilgrims gathered in Fatima were carrying umbrellas or wearing hats to shield themselves from the sun’s rays during the outdoor Mass.

 The timing of the appearance of a halo around the sun was certainly uncanny.
 It affirmed the faith of some who saw it.
 The sanctity of Fatima too.